top of page

 “Ok!”

 People give up on their faith in Jesus for all kinds of reasons.
-But one of the common reasons has been because they never really started apprenticing – they never built their spiritual muscles – they didn’t know what to expect and were shocked and confused when challenges came – and when other attractive alternative life options were put before them they took them.
-In other words, they didn’t really walk away from true Christianity, but from a diluted and weak form of consumer Christianity.
+But one of the common reasons is that they never really started apprenticing—they never built their spiritual muscles.
+They didn’t know what to expect and were shocked and confused when challenges came.
+When other attractive alternative life options were put before them, they took them.
+In other words, they didn’t really walk away from true Christianity but from a diluted and weak form of consumer Christianity.

 Comer says the true discipleship invitation is threefold: